overlapmedia/imagemapper/README.md

 # <img src="media/header.png" title="imagemapper" alt="imagemapper logo" width="386">

 Create image maps.
 View image maps.
 Interact with image maps by event listeners.
-Create your next Design Collaboration Tool?
+Touch events are supported.

 imagemapper provides both drawing and view mode interaction capabilities letting you enable features of your image map adapted to the context of the user.